Books & chapters in books

 The volume The State Artist in Romania and Eastern Europe The Role of the Creative Unions

 edited by Caterina Preda and published by the Editura Universității din București in 2017 is a collection of studies which were presented during the international conference with the same title organized at the Department of Political Science, University of Bucharest on the 5th of November 2016.

 Uniunea Artiștilor Plastici din România în documente de arhivă

 Authors: Caterina Preda, Dan Drăghia, Dumitru Lăcătușu, Alina Popescu, Cristina Stoenescu (eds.)
 (Editura Universității din București în 2016)

 This volume reunites archival documents from the Romanian National Archives, the Uniunea Artiștilor Plastici (UAP) archives, and the CNSAS archives about the UAP from the period 1950-1990 and 1990-2010.

 Chapters in books

 “The role of art in restoring human dignity at the threshold of traumatic pasts” in Human Dignity eds.
-Stephanie Arel, Levi Cooper, Vannessa Hellmann (Springer, 2020)
+Stephanie Arel, Levi Cooper, Vannessa Hellmann (Springer, to be published)

 ”The Role of Art in Dealing with the Communist Past” in Justice, Memory and Redress: New Insights from Romania edited by Lavinia Stan and Lucian Turcescu (Cambridge Scholars Publishing, 2017), 166-189.